mattbrock/spotilike/README.md

 ## Purpose

 I got annoyed with having to switch to the Spotify app, then to find the currently playing track, then to find the button to add the track to my liked songs.
-I wanted to be able to quickly start typing something into Spotlight Search to like the currently playing track without having to switch apps, spaces, etc.
+I wanted to be able to quickly start typing something into Spotlight Search to like the currently playing track without having to switch apps, spaces, etc., or alternatively to just hit a keyboard shortcut from anywhere to like the currently playing track.

 This is a fairly quick and dirty solution, but it works to achieve what I wanted on macOS.
+It can work via typing a command in the Terminal, or via Spotlight Search, or by simply hitting a keyboard shortcut from anywhere.

 Please feel free to fork this and improve on it.